Thermalization and prethermalization in the soft-wall AdS/QCD model: Prethermalization

 \section{Prethermalization}

-Governed by the time scales, the nonequilibrium process is naturally dived into three periods, including the microscopic timescale dominant stage, the prethermalization in the intermediate time, and the long time thermalization.
-In the last section, we have explored the long-time behavior of the relaxation, and found out the universal scaling behavior.
-Here, in this section, we focus on the short-time dynamics, that arise in the intermediate time.
+Governed by the time scales, the nonequilibrium process can be naturally dived into three stages, including the microscopic timescale dominated prescaling stage at the very beginning period, the prethermalization in the intermediate time, and the long time thermalization.
+For the third stage, it has been studied in the last section.
+Here, we will focus on the short-time dynamics arising in the intermediate time.